FAIR-Expertise-Hub/FIP2DMP/README.md

 - **`print_keys_DMPs.py`**
 - **`test_Mark_DMPs.py`**
 - **`vu-template-dmp-with-fer-v2 4.1.0.km`**

-## Knowledge Models
-The project includes knowledge models from FAIR Wizard for both Leiden and Vrije Universiteit Amsterdam, facilitating comprehensive analysis.

 ## Usage
 To run the analysis scripts, ensure you have Python installed.
 Navigate to the respective script in the `analysisForSurvey` directory and execute it using the Python interpreter.